sofwan10/Full-Stack-Assesment/README.md

-# Full-Stack-Assesment
+# Full Stack Software Engineer Candidate Exercise by Ahmad Sofwan
-A barebone CRUD GraphQL backend for managing merchants.
+This is a barebone CRUD GraphQL backend for managing merchants.

 ## Table of Contents